-- 5.2.
+5.2.
 Specific Requirements

-- 5.2.1.
+5.2.1.
 Car to car scenario

-- 5.2.1.1.
+5.2.1.1.
 Collision warning

-Unless deactivated according to Paragraph 5.4., wWhen a collision with a preceding vehicle of Category $M_1$ , in the same lane with a relative speed above that speed up to which the subject vehicle is able to avoid the collision, can be anticipated 0.8 seconds ahead of an emergency braking, is imminent a the collision warning shall be triggered provided as specified in Paragraph 5.5.1., and shall be provided triggered at the latest 0.8 seconds before the start of emergency braking.
+When a collision with a preceding vehicle of Category M_1 , in the same lane with a relative speed above that speed up to which the subject vehicle is able to avoid the collision, is imminent, a collision warning shall be provided as specified in paragraph 5.5.1., and shall be triggered at the latest 0.8 seconds before the start of emergency braking.

-However, in case the collision cannot be anticipated in time to give a collision warning 0.8 seconds ahead of an emergency braking-the collision warning shall be issued immediately after the detection-a collision warning shall be provided as specified in paragraph 5.5.1. and shall be provided no later than the start of emergency braking intervention.
+However, in case the collision cannot be anticipated in time to give a collision warning 0.8 seconds ahead of an emergency braking a collision warning shall be provided as specified in paragraph 5.5.1. and shall be provided no later than the start of emergency braking intervention.